Major: Psychology and Communication Sciences

 Israel Hill (CWR ‘17) is a software engineer for Twitter in Cambridge, Mass.
 A native of Warrensville Heights, Ohio, he graduated as valedictorian of his class from Warrensville Heights High School and earned a bachelor’s degree in computer science at Case Western Reserve.
 In his free time as an undergraduate, Israel attended hackathons at various colleges and universities and participated in business concept competitions.
 In addition, he enjoyed skating with the CWRU Longboard Club.
 Israel held software engineering internships at IBM for two summers, working under IBM’s Watson Health initiative, and he was also an Android Mobile Developer intern at OnShift Software.
 After graduation, Israel worked full-time for IBM before obtaining his current position at Twitter.

-Briana Sealey (CWR ’17) is completing a degree in the Frontiers Master’s Program in Ecology and Evolutionary Biology at the University of Michigan and plans to go on for her doctorate.
+Briana Sealey (CWR ’17) is a first-year doctoral student in the Department of Integrative Biology at the University of Texas at Austin.
+For her PhD, she will begin working within a predator-prey system, in which fringed-lipped/frog-eating bats eavesdrop on male túngara frog calls in order to capture them.
+Briana is interested in determining how bats respond to calling frogs when they perceive their own predators are nearby.
+In spring of 2019, Briana completed a degree in the Frontiers Master’s Program in Ecology and Evolutionary Biology at the University of Michigan.
+Over the past two years, she has been recognized numerous times for her academic achievements, receiving a highly selective Graduate Research Fellowship from the National Science Foundation, two EEB (Ecology and Evolutionary Biology) Block grants at the University of Michigan, and a University of Michigan Biological Station (UMBS) Fellowship.
+In addition, she is currently a Dean’s Strategic Scholars Fellow at the University of Texas at Austin.
+Briana is a member of the Scientific Research Honor Society Sigma Xi, SACNAS (Society for Advancement of Chicanos/Hispanics and Native Americans in Science), and the American Society of Ichthyologists and Herpetologists.
+Before graduating from the University of Michigan, she was also an America Reads Tutor.
 A graduate of Berea High School in Berea, Ohio, Briana majored in biology and minored in health communication at Case Western Reserve.
 She served on the Residence Life and Services staff as a resident assistant (RA) for three years.
 She was also an RA for TRIO Upward Bound, a program focused on helping high school students transition into college.
 During her years at CWRU, Briana volunteered for Cleveland Metroparks Zoo, Canalway Nature Center, and the Lake Erie Nature and Science Center.
 As an intern for the Center for Civic Engagement and Learning, she worked in the Engineering Education Summer Outreach Program, encouraging students to participate in STEM-based activities.
 During the summer of 2016, she completed an internship at Samford University, where she conducted field research at Oak Mountain State Park in Pelham, Ala.